-The Shooting Range Development Grant Program (SRDG) allocates up to $250,000 annually in matching funds through a competitive grant process.
-To date, the SRDG Program has awarded funding to more than two dozen projects throughout Colorado - on the Eastern Plains, along the Front Range and on the Western Slope.
+The Shooting Range Development Grant Program (SRDG) allocates up to $600,000 annually in matching funds through a competitive grant process.
+To date, the SRDG Program has awarded funding to more than fifty projects throughout Colorado - on the Eastern Plains, along the Front Range and on the Western Slope.

 Grant Program Criteria Highlights